demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

    This playbook guides the user in the process of editing an existing policy.
 The playbook sends a data collection form to the user to retrieve the relevant parameters for editing the existing rule.

 ### Incident Fields
-There are 8 incident fields in this pack.
+There are 5 incident fields in this pack.

-- FW policy action
-- FW Service
-- FW Source Zone
+- Source Networks
-- Request Description
-- Request DST
+- Destination Networks
-- Request SRC
+- Policy Actions
-- Request Summary
+- Protocol Names
 - Security Policy Match